Main Page Content

 The reaccreditation process takes place every ten years and involves two stages of evaluation: a campus-wide Self Study, and an on-site evaluation by a team of experts from the Middle States Commission on Higher Education (MSCHE).
 The reaccreditation process is an opportunity to assess the extent to which we are accomplishing the shared vision of our institution and serves as a point of departure for charting the future direction of the College.

-What is The College at Brockport’s Mission?
+What is SUNY Brockport’s Mission?

 Representatives from MSCHE will visit our campus and hold a series of informational meetings with faculty, staff and students to get their feedback about Brockport’s performance in a variety of areas.